We seek to ensure the delivery of aid is efficient, effective, and is accountable to the people it serves.

-To date, over 50 organisations have used HQAI's services.
+To date, over 60 organisations are covered by HQAI's services.

 Their diversity in terms of sizes (1 to 150 country programmes), types (UN agency, group, national, international) and mandates (humanitarian, development, advocacy) demonstrates the flexibilityof the CHS as a standard, and of HQAI's methods to measure its application.